Lazzollin/dungeonOfTheFacha/README.md

   * V - Running the bot

-    Great!, now you can run your bot with Node.js going to you console, and on the game folder you cloned using:
+    Great!, now you can run your bot with Node.js going to your console, and on the game folder you cloned using:

        > npm start

     Once you have the bot running, you can go to the next step

 #### Setting up Discord